-David Gilmore’s main guitar is a 1969 Fender Stratocaster with a black finish, black pickguard, and maple fingerboard.
-Although, he has a vast collection of guitars that he has used over the years which includes several other Stratocasters, Telecasters, and more.
-Read more about each of his guitars and all his gear below.
+David Gilmore is best known for playing Fender Stratocaster guitars.
+His most notorious guitar is a 1969 Fender Stratocaster known as The Black Strat.
+He also has a vast collection of guitars that he has used over the years which includes several other Strats, Telecasters, Les Pauls, and more.

 1969 Fender Stratocaster, aka “The Black Strat”